-TITLE: Transportation Impact Policy PAGE: 2 of 37 POLICY NUMBER: 1-08 -- ------------------------- -------------------------------
+TITLE: Transportation Impact Policy PAGE: 2 of 3 POLICY NUMBER: -- ------------------------ -----------------------

-- Provide an evaluation for the California Environmental Quality Act (CEQA) significant impacts and mitigation as a part of the environmental analysis process. - Evaluate a project's consistency with the Town's General Plan. - Evaluate a project's consistency with the Santa Clara County Congestion Management Program (CMP).
+4. Attachment 1 - Transportation Analysis (TA) Guidelines establish a process to comprehensively and accurately analyze potential project effects (adverse and beneficial) on transportation facilities and services in the Town of Los Gatos and other jurisdictions.
+The TA Guidelines serve three primary purposes: - Provide an evaluation for the California Environmental Quality Act (CEQA) significant impacts and mitigation as a part of the environmental analysis process. - Evaluate a project's consistency with the Town's General Plan. - Evaluate a project's consistency with the Santa Clara County Congestion Management Program (CMP).